 It’s when you go beyond moderate drinking that abuse happens.
 Alcohol abuse can happen slowly over time, or from binge drinking on occasion but regularly enough to cause damage, or even from picking up drinking as a habit quickly in a short period of time.

 So what exactly separates alcohol abuse from simply drinking?
 You may be abusing alcohol if you can say that you have experienced one or more of the following:

-• You drink more than moderately: more than 1 or 2 drinks at a time, a few times per week
+- You drink more than moderately: more than one to two drinks at a time, more often than a few times per week

 As the U.S. National Library Of Medicine states, “with alcohol abuse, you are not physically dependent, but you still have a serious problem.”
 Alcohol abuse, or problem drinking, can also manifest as binge drinking.
 This entails drinking five or more drinks on a single occasion for men or four or more drinks for women, according to Substance Abuse And Mental Health Services Administration (SAMHSA).

 Some binges can also last anywhere from five to 30 days, and people who engage in this kind of problem drinking can go on long binges, then go up to weeks without drinking.
 While this isn’t addiction, it still puts your health at risk and can cause consequences.